pinojs/pino-elasticsearch/README.md

 })
 ```

-For a full list of authentication options when using elastic cloud, check out the [authentication configuration docs](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/auth-reference.html)
+For a full list of authentication options when using elastic, check out the [authentication configuration docs](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/auth-reference.html)

 ## Setup and Testing